mayankbaiswar-CSE/CharityHub/README.md

 * you can donate whatever you like.
 * you can search the organisations by location or by number of beneficiaries.
 * you can search organisations near you.
+* you can know the updates of organisations.